 That popularity is one reason that you should try to keep some on hand.
 However, it is important to note that cardamom is expensive.
 How expensive?
 It is the world’s third most expensive spice with a price that is surpassed only by vanilla and saffron.

 There are several reasons that you may need a substitute for cardamom such as being put off by the cost or because you are cooking for someone with an allergy.
 The good news is that you have options.
 The even better news is that you most likely have most of the options in your spice cabinet.

-Note that due to cardamom’s potency, omission is not an option.
+Note that due to cardamom’s potency, omission in a dish where it’s called for is not an option.
 The stronger a spice’s flavors, the more noticeable its absence will be.

 Your best bet: Cloves and cinnamon

 Because of how complex cardamom’s flavor is, your best option for a cardamom alternative is going to be a combination of two other potent and complex spices.
 The astringent intensity of cloves paired with the sweet woodiness of cinnamon can effectively mimic many of the flavor notes found in cardamom.
 This cardamom substitute is recommended for use in meat and seafood dishes.
 In order to replace 1 teaspoon of cardamom, you will use half a teaspoon each of these two spices.